Vacuuming Completely Nude in Paradise

-Vacuuming Completely Nude in Paradise is a television film directed by Danny Boyle released and produced by BBC in association with Destiny Films for BBC Two on 30 September 2001.
-A satire on door-to-door salesmen, it stars Timothy Spall, who was nominated for a British Academy Television Award for Best Actor for his performance.
-The promotion material described the film as a cross between Death of a Salesman and Glengarry Glen Ross.
+Vacuuming Completely Nude in Paradise is a 2001 comedy-drama film produced by the BBC in association with Destiny Films.
+It was directed by Danny Boyle, written by Jim Cartwright, and stars Timothy Spall and Michael Begley.
+The film score was composed by John Murphy.
+Spall was nominated for a BAFTA award for Best Actor for his performance.
+A satire of door-to-door salesmen, the promotional material described the film as a cross between Death of a Salesman and Glengarry Glen Ross.
 The film was created in the aftermath of the lackluster performances of Boyle's preceding films, A Life Less Ordinary and The Beach.
 Vacuuming Completely Nude in Paradise was a smaller budget and a return to more successful stylings and themes.

+The film premiered at the Edinburgh International Film Festival on 23 August 2001 on a double-bill with its companion project Strumpet.
+The double-bill was screened again at the Toronto International Film Festival on 14 September 2001.
+Vacuuming Completely Nude in Paradise was broadcast on BBC Two on 30 September 2001.